-Once our enterprise value was established, an allocation method was used to allocate the enterprise value to the different classes of equity instruments.
-During our retrospective review, we used the probability weighted expected returns (PWER) method to allocate our enterprise value to our common stock.
+Once the enterprise value of the Company is established, an allocation method must be used to allocate the enterprise value to the different classes of equity instruments.
+During our retrospective review, we used the probability weighted expected returns (PWER) method to allocate the enterprise value of the Company to our common stock.
 Under the PWER method, the value of common stock is estimated based upon an analysis of future values for the enterprise assuming various future outcomes.
-In our specific fact pattern, the future outcomes included two scenarios: (i) we become a public company and; (ii) we remain a private company.
+In our specific fact pattern, the future outcomes included two scenarios: (i) the company becomes a public company and; (ii) the company remains a private company.
 In general, the closer a company gets to an initial public offering scenario, the higher the probability assessment weighting is for that scenario.
 We used a 25% probability assumption for our April 2005 grants and this percentage increased as discussions with our investment bankers began and continued to increase through the drafting of our registration statement.
 An increase in the probability assessment for an initial public offering has a significant increase in value ascribed to our common stock.